Sorted alphabetically. Select a letter for more.

 Home School Liaison Officers are trained teachers who help you with your child’s school attendance.
 They work with schools to encourage all students to attend regularly.
 They visit schools to check class rolls each term.
 They do home visits when considered necessary.

-Support Teacher – Learning (STL) allocations are re-determined each year by the Department of Education and Training.
+LaST allocations are determined each year by the Department of Education and Training.

 All students engage in organised sporting activities.